yext/visual-editor/src/components/README.md

   defaultProps: {
     myField: {
       entityField: {
-        fieldName: "id", // default to the entity's id
+        fieldId: "name", // default to the entity's name
-        // fieldName: "", // default to Select a Content field (page will display the static value)
+        // fieldId: "", // default to Select a Content field (page will display the static value)
         staticValue: "Example Text", // default static value },
     },